Kelly Ortberg

-Robert Kelly Ortberg (born April 1960) is an American business executive and the president and CEO of Boeing.
+Robert Kelly Ortberg (born April 1960) is an American business executive and former engineer who is the current president and CEO of Boeing.
 He was previously the president and CEO of Rockwell Collins.

 Early life and education

 Robert Kelly Ortberg was born to Carol M. (née Koelker) and Robert L. Ortberg in April 1960.
 He is a native of Dubuque, Iowa.
 He graduated with a bachelor's degree in mechanical engineering from the University of Iowa in 1982.

 Career

 Ortberg started his career in 1983 as an engineer at Texas Instruments before joining Rockwell Collins in 1987 as a program manager.
 In 2001, he was promoted from vice president to vice president and general manager of communication systems at Rockwell Collins.
 He rose through the ranks at Rockwell Collins and became the president and CEO of the company in 2013.
 Ortberg held the position for five years until the company was acquired by United Technologies (UTC) in 2018.
 Ortberg stayed on to lead the merger of Rockwell Collins and UTC Aerospace Systems to form Collins Aerospace, where he was again named CEO.
 Ortberg would remain with the company through its merger with Raytheon in 2020 to form the RTX Corporation.
 He retired from RTX in 2021.

 Ortberg was chair of the board of governors of the Aerospace Industries Association.
 He is on the board of directors of Aptiv.